 CHANGES IN DIRECTORS & KEY MANAGERIAL PERSONNEL

-There were no changes took place in the composition of the Board of Directors & Key Managerial
+There were changes that took place in the composition of the Board of Directors & Key Managerial Personnel(s) of

 RETIREMENT BY ROTATION

-Notice convening the AGM includes the proposal for re-appointment of aforesaid Director.
+Notice convening the AGM includes the proposal for re-appointment of the aforesaid Director.

 BOARD DIVERSITY